seiyun-shin/seiyun-shin.github.io/_news/announcement_19.md

 related_posts: false
 ---

-Accepting the summer internship offer from Adobe Research.
-Looking forward to join the team!
+Will be joining Adobe Research as a Research Scientist Intern this summer.
+Looking forward to it!